 You’ve spent the time developing your personas, validating them with your research.
 Now, it’s time to rely on them to help you make decisions to test.

->

-> This is where your own findings about what motivates and distresses your customer base intersects with behavioral science.
+This is where your own findings of what motivates and distresses your customer base intersect with behavioral science.
 Here’s just one example.

->

-> Prospect Theory & Customer Decision Making
+Prospect Theory & Customer Decision Making

 Remember the cautionary tale of Ron Johnson and JC Penney?
 To him, a pricing model that revolved around “fair and square” and relative transparency made perfect sense.
 To his entrenched customer base, not so much.